acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

-      --ignore-user-labels-and-annotations     Don't propagate user-defined labels and annotations to dependent objects --image string                           Override the default image used for the deployment --ingress-class-name string              The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string         The Kubernetes internal cluster domain (default svc.cluster.local) --internal-registry-prefix string        The image prefix to use when pushing internal images (example ghcr.io/my-org/) --lets-encrypt string                    enabled|disabled|staging.
+      --ignore-user-labels-and-annotations     Don't propagate user-defined labels and annotations to dependent objects --image string                           Override the default image used for the deployment --ingress-class-name string              The ingress class name to assign to all created ingress resources (default '') --ingress-controller-namespace string    The name of the namespace where the ingress controller runs --internal-cluster-domain string         The Kubernetes internal cluster domain (default svc.cluster.local) --internal-registry-prefix string        The image prefix to use when pushing internal images (example ghcr.io/my-org/) --lets-encrypt string                    enabled|disabled|staging.
 If enabled, acorn generated endpoints will be secured using TLS certificate from Let's Encrypt.
 Staging uses Let's Encrypt's staging environment. (default disabled)